Secure CheckoutPersonal information is secured with SSL technology.

 Academics and R&D personnel in the food industry, food processors, farmers, undergraduate and postgraduate students and industrial operators

-3. Applications and advances in LEDs for horticulture and crops production
+3. Applications and Advances in LEDs for Horticulture and Crop Production

-4. LEDs in Postharvest Preservation and Produce Storage
+4. UV LEDs in Postharvest Preservation and Produce Storage

 - No. of pages: